 Changing face of Facebook app install campaigns worldwide

 Mobile apps have become an integral part of the users’ life at present.
 An average user spends almost 88% of the mobile usage time on apps.
 This led to the investigation on the Cost of App Install campaigns (CPI) through Facebook platform.
 Among the studied nations, Brazil had the lowest app install cost at $1.00 while New Zealand stayed at a high $6.16.
 Sweden ($5.28), Australia ($5.22), Canada ($4.72) and Germany ($4.52) were on the higher side while Malaysia ($1.02), Turkey ($1.15) and Italy ($1.78) were on the lower side.
 US ($3.04), France ($3.06) and the UK ($3.67) were safely placed in the center of the chart, probably a depiction of how the app economy is stabilizing in these regions.
 However, the mobile app CTR was found to be independent of CPI.
 Countries like Australia and New Zealand that had the highest CPIs were lingering in the CTR race with mere 0.64% and 0.67% respectively.
 On the other hand, Malaysia and Brazil with a CPI of $1 had CTR of 0.98% and 1.08% respectively.
 Japan had the highest CTR of 1.26%.
 The US secured a position towards the higher side with 0.97%.

 Mobile overtakes the desktop space

-Several new products launched recently are set to make an impact on the market and the advertiser behavior is expected to change.
-Also, owing to the rise in mobile usage, it is quite evident that there is going to be a huge shift away from desktop.
-One thing to be looked for might be if Facebook Audience Network can create the expected impact.
+Several new products launched recently are set to make an impact on the market and the advertiser behaviour is expected to change.
+Also, owing to the rise in mobile usage, it is quite evident that there is going to be a huge shift away from a desktop.
+One thing to be looking for might be if Facebook Audience Network can create the expected impact.